rsmith-nl/calculix-orient/README.rst

 It it written in Python; it requires that Python 3.9 or later is installed on your machine.

-It was written to correctly assign orthotropic material properties to elements that are not aligned with the global coordinate system.
-For example in the case of fiber reinforced composite laminates.
+It was written to correctly assign orthotropic material properties to elements that are not aligned with the global coordinate system in the case of fiber reinforced composite laminates.

+Composite laminates are *generally* thin layers.
+So this program finds the largest face of the element and sets the normal perpendicular to it.

 ..
 PELICAN_END_SUMMARY